waltligon/orangefs/doc/pvfs2-guide.md

 ### File system components

-We will start by defining the major system components from an administrator or user's perspective.
+We will start by defining the major system components from an administrator or user’s perspective.
 A PVFS2 file system may consist of the following pieces (some are optional): the pvfs2-server, system interface, management interface, Linux kernel driver, pvfs2-client, and ROMIO PVFS2 device.